samschott/maestral/README.md

 ## Warning:

-- Meastral does not have production status yet, so only 500 accounts can use the API keys.
+- Maestral does not have production status yet, so only 500 accounts can use the API keys.
-- Meastral is still in beta status.
+- Maestral is still in beta status.
 Even through highly unlikely, using it may potentially result in loss of data.
 - Known issues:
   - Network drives and some external hard drives are not supported as locations for the